-Although resurfacing works include milling of the existing carriageway surface, construction activities are restricted to made ground within the carriageway boundary and are not anticipated to have an adverse impact on geology and soils.
+Works will include minor excavation to facilitate drainage/kerbing amendments.
+Construction activities are restricted to localised areas of the verge, and are not anticipated to have an adverse impact on geology and soils.
 With the following mitigation measures in place, the likelihood of significant impacts on geology and soils is low.

-- The parking of machinery/personnel and storage of equipment on road verges will be minimised as far as is reasonably practicable. - Upon completion of the works, any damage to the local landscape (i.e. damage to grass verges) will be reinstated as much as is practicable. - Mitigation measures to prevent contamination of soils through loss of containment will be strictly adhered to.
+- The parking of machinery/personnel and storage of equipment on road verges will be minimised as far as is reasonably practicable. - Upon completion of the works, any damage to the local landscape (i.e. damage to grass verges) will be reinstated as much as is practicable.

+Mitigation measures to prevent contamination of soils through loss of containment will be strictly adhered to.

 With the above mitigation measures in place, it is anticipated that any geology and soils effects associated with the proposed works are unlikely to be significant.
-This receptor is not considered further in this RoD.
+This receptor is not considered further in this RoD